List of Tohoku Initiatives

 Research, Individual

 Disaster recovery researcher, offering an excellent collection of Tohoku recovery related information and blog entries from first fieldwork and volunteer activity.
+Under the category 'linking' another comprehensive list of Tohoku initiatives is featured.

 Based in: Kyoto, Kobe